KarimMoustamid/LeetCode/InterviewPrep/Lesson1/Note.md

 # <span style="color:#818cf8;">What is the CTS</span>
 The <span style="color:#fbbf24; font-weight:bold;">Common Type System</span> (CTS) is a foundational component of the .NET.
 It is primarily responsible for defining and enforcing how data types are declared, used, and managed in the runtime environment.

+# <span style="color:#818cf8;">What is CLS</span>
+The <span style="color:#fbbf24; font-weight:bold;">Common Language Specification</span> (CLS) is a component of the .NET.
+It defines a subset of rules that sets the minimum standard for features and data types that all .NET-compliant languages need to follow in order to achieve interoperability.

+# <span style="color:#818cf8;">What are Stack and Heap</span>
+In computer programming, particularly in .NET and other modern programming environments, the Stack and Heap are two types of memory areas used for storing and managing data during application runtime.